Injective stabilization of additive functors. I. Preliminaries: The injective stabilization of the tensor product

 Now we specialize to the case when $F$ is a univariate tensor product on a module category.
 More precisely, given a ring $\Lambda$ and a right $\Lambda$-module $A$, we are interested in the injective stabilization $A\, \ot \blank$ of the functor $A \otimes \blank : \Lambda\textrm{-}\mathrm{Mod} \longrightarrow \mathrm{Ab}$ (see p.~\pageref{harpoon} for notation.)

 If $P$ is a projective right module then, by Corollary~\ref{C:tensor-flat}, $P\, \ot\, \blank$ is a zero functor.
 This, together with Schanuel's lemma, yields

-\begin{lemma} The operation $\Omega A\, \ot\, \blank$, where $\Omega A$ denotes a first syzygy module of~$A$, is a functor.
-It is determined uniquely up to a canonical isomorphism, regardless of the choice of the projective resolution of $A$.
-The canonical isomorphism is induced by any comparison map between the projective resolutions of $A$. \end{lemma}
+\begin{lemma} The operation $\Omega A\, \ot\, \blank$, where $\Omega A$ denotes a first syzygy module of~$A$, is determined uniquely up to a canonical isomorphism, regardless of the choice of the projective resolution of $A$.
+The canonical isomorphism is induced by any comparison map between the projective resolutions of $A$.
+This operation is a functor. \end{lemma}

 Similarly, specializing Lemma~\ref{L:Ind-of-Sigma} to $F := A\, {\otimes} \blank$, we have